tytydraco/yessleep/out/Our_Friends_Secret_Is_Deadlier_Than_We_Thought.md

 They both nodded their heads.

 I sighed, “Alright, fine.
-But what should I do if someone knocks on the door and I’m sure if it is either of you?”
+But what should I do if someone knocks on the door and I’m not sure if it is either of you?”

 “A secret code.
 You’ll say ‘bears’ and if it is either one of us, we will say ‘cougars’,” Jude said